 Easily Navigable Website

 You get a grand total of one chance to impress a potential customer with your website.
 Whatever wiggle room there may still be for an old fashioned looking website on a computer, doesn’t exist for a mobile device.
 What that means – if your website doesn’t work, or is challenging, shall we say, on a mobile device, then you will most likely not be receiving business from anyone perusing your site via a mobile device.
 Think about it, you’re sitting in your car trying to make dinner plans, searching for restaurants on your mobile device or tablet.
 The first site you look at it won’t load properly on your device, and you’ve no idea how to get to the menu.
 Are you going to sit there for more than two minutes and try to figure it out?
 Probably not, most people wouldn’t.
-Well there you have it – have a nice looking, mobile-optimized website, and you will be rewarded with more customers.
+Well there you have it – have a nice looking, mobile-optimized website, and you will be rewarded with more customers that will improve your restaurant’s bottom line.
 Don’t have one, and you will lose customers, it’s as simple as that.

 Old Fashioned is Less Than Charming